>> The worst banks for ethics are Barclays, HSBC, NatWest, Lloyds and Santander

 Have a look at Nationwide here

-3. Starling Bank
+3. Co-Operative Bank

-Starling are one of the popular app-based banks founded in 2014.
+Starling are another one of the popular app-based banks founded in 2014.
 They are an independent, privately owned company who started life catering for business accounts but now offer personal current accounts too.
 They have over 2 million customers.

 In their ethics statement, they say that they do not provide services to organisations who promote harmful behaviours, such as arms manufacturers and tobacco companies.
 Starling lend to UK-based individuals and small businesses, and specifically state they don’t lend to companies involved in the extraction of fossil fuels.
 You can read my more detailed blog on how ethical Starling Bank are.